Larek96/Media-Bias/README.md

 - 🧠 **MBIC (Media Bias Including Characteristics)**
   Highly detailed with word- and sentence-level bias annotations and annotator profiles.

-- 📊 **AllSides Media Bias Ratings**
+- **AllSides Media Bias Ratings**
   A high-level classification of political bias (e.g., *Left*, *Center*, *Right*) for hundreds of news outlets.

-➡️ I chose **AllSides** due to its clarity and accessibility, making it ideal for building a simple yet powerful dashboard.
+➡️ I chose **AllSides** due to its clarity and accessibility, making it ideal for building a simple dashboard.

 ---